qsc-drl-research/graph-aware-pareto-qsc/README.md

 ```

 ## Dataset
 This project uses the QWS dataset (Al-Masri and Mahmoud, 2007), which contains 2,507 real web services classified into 233 categories.
-[Add a note here on where to obtain it, if not included directly.]
+The dataset can be obtained from: https://dl.acm.org/doi/abs/10.1145/1242572.1242795.

 ## Usage
 ```bash